Shaaali/identity-apps/docs/guides/applications/share-user-attributes/oidc.md

 <br>

 ### Share user attributes with apps
-Asgardeo shares the consented user attributes with application along with **subject** attribute via [ID token](#id-token) and [user info response](#userinfo-response).
+Asgardeo shares the consented user attributes with the application along with **subject** attribute via the [ID token](#id-token) and the [user info response](#userinfo-response).

 #### ID token
-Once the <a href="/guides/applications/integrate-confidential-client/#get-tokens">application calls token endpoint</a>, Asgardeo sends ID token in the response.
+Once the <a href="/guides/applications/integrate-confidential-client/#get-tokens">application calls the token endpoint</a>, Asgardeo sends the ID token in the response.
-All the user attributes that are requested based on scopes will be returned as claims in the ID token.
+All the user attributes that are requested based on scopes are returned as claims in the ID token.

-Application can decode the ID token to view the claims.
+The application can decode the ID token to view the claims.

 _A sample ID token is given below:_